Gwenbleidd32/Kafka-k8-data-stream-cluster/README.md

-# Configuring a Kafka GKE cluster for Data-Streaming Cluster using  the Strimzi Operator
+# Configuring a Kafka GKE cluster for Data-Streaming using the Strimzi Operator
 ![alt text](pictures/1.png)
 ![alt text](pictures/2.png)